Wolseley Road

 Wolseley Road is a road in the Sydney suburb of Point Piper.
 It is one kilometre long.
 It starts at New South Head Road and curves around the west side of Point Piper, terminating in a dead end above Lady Martins Beach.

 Description

 As at 2002, Wolseley Road was the most expensive residential road/street in Australia with 16 of the top 100 most expensive houses in Sydney being located on it.
 Property writer Cindy Martin calculated in 2002 that the total value of the properties on the one-kilometre waterfront section of Wolseley Road was worth, in total, $720 million.

 In 2007, the Andrew Banks property on Wolseley Road was made an offer of $50 million, which was declined.
 In 2022, 20 Wolseley Road sold for $45 million.

 In 2015, it was named the sixth most expensive street in the world.
-Notable residents include Frank Lowy and Malcolm Turnbull.
+Notable residents included Frank Lowy and Malcolm Turnbull.